OutSystems/docs-odc/src/eap/neo-differences.md

 ## Libraries

 Project Neo elevates Libraries to a top-level concept.
 Libraries exist at the same level as Web Apps and Mobile Apps, and they have their own lifecycle.
-At this point, developers can choose whether to use the latest version of a Library or an earlier version.

-In a later Project Neo version, apps will be able to consume different versions of a Library, and developers will be able to choose which version an app uses.
-For example, you can make a branding change by updating the style guide in a Library.
-Then, you can roll out that change one app at a time, rather than updating all apps at once.
-Deployed apps can coexist with old and new branding, based on the Library version each app consumes.

 ## Element reuse